Vittozich/react-test-app/README.md

 <hr>

-To pass element into component create attribute:
+To transfer an element into a component need to create an attribute:

 `<SomeComponent someElement={this.state.someElement}  />`